maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 The full changelog can be found in the plugin's directory.
 Recent entries:

+= 3.3.8 =
+* FIXED: Impossible to rate in a multi set in the editor screen

 = 3.3.7 =
 * FIXED: Structured data options -> image url didn't get saved
 * TWEAKED: added filters yasr_filter_itemtypes and yasr_filter_itemtypes_fields to add new rich snippet itemTypes